JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/how_to.rst

    You can install doxygen automatically or manually by following the procedure described below.

-First ensure that you have the necessary build tools installed (e.g., g++, Python, CMake, Flex, Bison), then follow these steps:
+First ensure that you have the necessary build tools installed (e.g., g++, Python, CMake, Flex, Bison, Graphviz), then follow these steps:

 .. code-block:: bash